rebekahwhittle/beksintex/content/blog/what-is-continous-integration/index.md

 ##### What's your favorite thanksgiving food?

-Mine, *personally*, is sweet potatoe casserole.
-Maybe it's a southern thing, but those warm, sweet, fluffy potatoes blanketed under marshmallows make my tastebuds come alive.
+Mine, *personally*, is sweet potato casserole.
+Maybe it's a southern thing, but those warm, sweet, fluffy potatoes blanketed under marshmallows make my taste buds come alive.
 I'd go so far to argue that a Thanksgiving feast isn't complete without this sweet and savory dish.

 My friendsgiving, (friends only - no family drama) was the other night.
 As we were planning, we began to mitigate who was bringing what.
-Of course, I volunteered to bring a sweet potatoe casserole and green beans!
+Of course, I volunteered to bring a sweet potato casserole and green beans!

 Before we keep going I should quell your anxiety.
 Yes, you clicked the right blog post.
 Yes, I will tie this back to continuous integration.
-No, I will *not* be sharing my secret ingredient for the best sweet potatoe casserole.
+No, I will *not* be sharing my secret ingredient for the best sweet potato casserole.

 Back to friendsgiving planning.